adilanwar2399/ESBMC_Vampire_Project_LLM_Integration_Pipeline/Code/README.md

 Stages of the Project:

-1. Detect For loops iteratively - parse the goto language and the parse will replace the loop with the loop invariant like LLVM.
+1. Detect For loops iteratively.
 2. Ask the LLM to generate an invariant for each loop.
 3. Requirements: